Tutorial¶

 Start with the usual¶

-Add a route and a controller to an app that followed the installation steps.
+Let's begin by adding a route and a controller to an app.

 Add the views¶